AudreyFrancisco/SingleLadderQualification/README.md

 cmake -D<option>="ON"
 ```
 The available options are:
-- DISABLE_GUI: Do not build GUIs (no Qt dependency).
+- DISABLE_QT: Do not build Qt-based components (i.e. no GUI).
 - DISABLE_ROOT: Do not build ROOT-based analyses.

 ### Installation